 November 2016 Veterans Disability Benefits Statistics: Claims Backlog Status

-Any claim still pending a determination decision from the VA longer than 125 days is counted under the backlog category.
-As of November 5th, there were 84,041 backlog claims awaiting a determination decision from the VA.
-As you can see, this is a large month-over-month increase in November 2016 veterans disability benefits claims listed under the backlog category compared to October’s report.
+Any claim still pending a determination decision after more than 125 days goes into the backlog category.
+On November 5th, there were 84,041 backlog claims awaiting a determination decision from the VA.
+This is a large increase in claims listed under the backlog category during the past 30 days.

 - As of November 5, 2016: 84,041